entigolabs/entigo-infralib-agent/README.md

 Creates a service account and a key for the account.
 Key will be outputted to the stdout.
 This account can be used for running the agent in a CI/CD pipeline.

+On Oracle Cloud the account is a user in a group whose compartment-scoped policy grants only what a steady-state run needs — no policy management and no KMS/bucket creation, so it runs an already-bootstrapped deployment but cannot bootstrap one or widen its own access.
+The command itself needs a tenancy administrator, since OCI creates users and groups only in the tenancy root.

 Optionally, prefix will be used to pull the config and config is used to check for an encryption module.
 If present, the created key will be encrypted with customer encryption.
 More info in [Encryption](#encryption).